 No, text within alt tags will not have a negative effect on shopping feeds listings.

-Q: Should you use the same text for title tag and product name and meta description, if the product is known by name and where it is coming from like Italian wine?
+31. Should you use the same text for title tag, product name, and meta description if the product is known by name and where it is coming from (like Italian wine)?

 For example, your product name might be:

 While your title tag could read:

 2010 Vintage 750 ml Fine Italian Pinot Grigio | Cazato Vineyard